 Purchase Commitments.
-Non-cancelable purchase commitments with the Company's contract manufacturers and other parties were \$4.0 million as of July 31, 2020 and January 31, 2020.
+As of October 31, 2020 and January 31, 2020, non-cancelable purchase commitments with the Company's contract manufacturers and other parties were \$4.4 million and \$4.0 million, respectively.

 Legal Proceedings

 In addition to the litigation matters described below, from time to time, the Company may be involved in a variety of other claims, lawsuits, investigations, and proceedings relating to contractual disputes, intellectual property rights, employment matters, regulatory compliance matters, and other litigation matters relating to various claims that arise in the normal course of business.
 Defending such proceedings is costly and can impose a significant burden on management and employees, the Company may receive unfavorable preliminary or interim rulings in the course of litigation, and there can be no assurances that favorable final outcomes will be obtained.